Ezeilo/alx-system_engineering-devops/0x01-shell_permissions/README.md

-File-7 To add execution permission to the owner, the group owner and other users
+File-8 To grant only other users all the permissions